 A meal break is a longer period of uninterrupted rest that allows the employee to eat a meal.

-Awards and registered agreements provide for paid and unpaid rest breaks and meal breaks, including:
+Awards, enterprise agreements and other registered agreements provide for paid and unpaid rest breaks and meal breaks, including:

 - the length of the breaks

 - the rules about payment.